greg-raven/Impeachment-Chronicles/_posts/2021-01-10-pelosi-i-like-the-25th-amendment-because-it-gets-rid-of-trump.md

 ---
-title: 'Pelosi: 'I like the 25th Amendment' because it 'gets rid' of Trump'
+title: "Pelosi: 'I like the 25th Amendment' because it 'gets rid' of Trump"
 layout: post
 author:
 - John Bowden